Zeel-Gajrawala/chat-application/README.md

 c.
 Add above variables and its values to `.env` file (set `PORT` as `8000`).

 d.
-Run To start the NodeJS Server
+To Start the NodeJS Server

 ```bash
   node server.js